 You can also grab my Free Launch Workbook which gives you 10 of the very first steps to get you moving confidently toward your launch.

-All we’re doing by gathering data is giving you more than a guess when you’re making launch projections.
-No more guessing will feel so good…and you’ll get better at it as you keep launching and learning.
+Remember, all you’re doing by gathering data is giving yourself more than a guess when you’re making launch projections.

 There are other ways to get this information – but again, you’ll have to dive deep with me in Fearless Launching if you want some of those alternate ways.